andreasabel/inCode/entry/practical-dependent-types-in-haskell-1.md

 #
 ```

 Not too bad!
-But, I was basically forced to resort to unit testing to
+The network learned to recognize the circles.
+But, I was
+basically forced to resort to unit testing to ensure my code was
-ensure my code was correct.
+correct.
 Let’s see if we can do better.

 ### The Call of Types